ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

 rm webserver_name.tmp.txt
 ```
-    2. Run the refresh script to bring over the java and other web-based GUI files:
+    2. Run that refresh script to bring over the java and other web-based GUI files:
        1. You can ignore and errors from the 'sed' program regarding file permissions.
        2. `chmod 755 refresh_from_dev.sh;./refresh_from_dev.sh`
        3. NOTE that the above script will also move a copy of the golf\_sim\_config.json file into the shared directory that the GUI can access in order to get information about its run-time environment.
 The PiTrac GUI in particular needs the "kWebServerTomcatShareDirectory" value in order to know where to find diagnostic images.